How to Evaluate Proving Grounds for Self-Driving? A Quantitative Approach: Abstract

 \section{Abstract}

 Proving ground has been a critical component in testing and validation for Connected and Automated Vehicles (CAV).
 Although quite a few world-class testing facilities have been under construction over the years, the evaluation of proving grounds themselves as testing approaches has rarely been studied.
-In this paper, we investigate the effectiveness of CAV proving grounds by its capability to recreate real-world traffic scenarios.
-We extract typical use cases from naturalistic driving events leveraging non-parametric Bayesian learning techniques.
-Then, we contribute to a generative sample-based optimization approach to assess the compatibility between traffic scenarios and proving ground road structure.
-We evaluate the effectiveness of our approach with three CAV testing facilities: Mcity, Almono (Uber ATG), and Kcity.
-Experiments show that our approach is effective in evaluating the capability of a given CAV proving ground to accommodate real-world driving scenarios.
+In this paper, we present the first attempt to systematically evaluate CAV proving grounds and contribute to a generative sample-based approach to assessing the representation of traffic scenarios in proving grounds.
+Leveraging typical use cases extracted from naturalistic driving events, we establish a strong link between proving ground testing results of CAVs and their anticipated public street performance.
+We present benchmark results of our approach on three world-class CAV testing facilities: Mcity, Almono (Uber ATG), and Kcity.
+We successfully show the overall evaluation of these proving grounds in terms of their capability to accommodate real-world traffic scenarios.
+We believe that when the effectiveness of a testing ground itself is validated, the testing results would grant more confidence for CAV public deployment.